-(1) Audio Verification - Program to activate the PGM during reporting.
+- (1) Audio Verification Program to activate the PGM during reporting.
 Select specific zones for audio verification by programming the required zones in PGM Output [08], PGM Features 2 [24] and PGM Features 3 [25].
-Connect the PGM to the VeriphoneTM trigger low input.

-(2) Access Output - Activates the PGM output for 5 seconds using the Exercise 3 command.
+Connect the PGM to the VeriphoneTM trigger low input. - (2) Access Output Activates the PGM

-(3) Follow Keypad Sounder - The following keypad sounds will activate the PGM output: Entry Sounder, Keypad Pulsing Sounder, Keypad Output on Alarm, Chime, Fault Find.
-(4) Keyfob/Keyswitch Chirp - Program to chirp the PGM Output (1) one time when the panel is armed or (2) two times when the panel is disarmed.
-Wire as shown in Figure 6.
+- output for 5 seconds using the [FINCTION] 3 command. - (3) Follow Keypad Sounder The following keypad sounds will activate the PGM output: Entry Sounder, Keypad Pulsing Sounder, Keypad Output on Alarm, Chime, Fault Find. - (4) Keyfob/Keyswitch Chirp Program to chirp the PGM Output (1) one time when the panel is armed or (2) two times when the panel is disarmed.
+Wire as shown in Figure 7.

-FIGURE 6 KEYFOB/KEYSWITCH CHIRP
+FIGURE 7 KEYFOB/KEYSWITCH CHIRP

-[24]Programmable Output Features 2 (1) Reserved
+[24]Programmable Output Features 2

-(2) AUX - Program to activate the PGM on a AUX alarm.

-(3) Panic - Program to activate the PGM on a Panic alarm.
-(4) Test Timer - Program to activate the PGM during a Test Timer report.
+- (1) Fire Program to activate the PGM on a Fire alarm.(2) AUX Program to activate the PGM on - (2) AUX Program to activate the PGM on a AUX alarm. - (3) Panic Program to activate the PGM on a Panic alarm. - (4) Test Timer Program to activate the PGM during a Test Timer report.